 - Avoid chemicals in your washing machine use lemongrass oil and all-natural detergents.

 Coffee on Your Mitochondria Diet?

 Translation: with coffee, you have more energy-producing units in the body.

 Caffeine alone doesn’t likely work as well as coffee or tea for a number of reasons; caffeine-containing products like soda or energy drinks lack co-factor nutrients and rich antioxidants that happen to be rich in coffee.

 Coffee also triggers hormonal signaling which tells the body to start burning fat.
-It has not one, but at least 3 types of stimulant in it, which signal epinephrine, which tells the rest of the body to start burning fat (R).
+It has not one, but at least 3 types of stimulants in it, which signal epinephrine, which tells the rest of the body to start burning fat (R).

-Most everyone knows about caffeine in coffee, but other stimulants coffee contains are chlorogenic acid and also theobromine and theophylline.
+Most everyone knows about caffeine in coffee, but other stimulants coffee contains are chlorogenic acid and also theobromine, and theophylline.

 One caveat: the more obese you are, the less of an effect that coffee has on burning fat.
 Still, obese people reap the rewards of about a 10% increase in fat-burning potential with coffee (R).

 Another caveat: epinephrine can trigger feelings of anxiety and there is such a thing as too much of a good thing.
 Especially when you need to sleep.